College vs. University: What’s the Difference?

 Is a College or University Right for You?

-Students should consider several factors when deciding whether to attend a university or college.
-Large universities offer an almost limitless variety of academic pathways, people, and resources, whereas small colleges promise a close-knit community and more intimate classroom settings.
+Students should consider several factors when deciding whether to attend a top university or college.
+Large universities offer an almost limitless variety of academic pathways, people, and resources, whereas small colleges typically deliver a close-knit community and more intimate classroom settings.

 Those looking to avoid spending excess time on general education courses and enter the workforce as quickly as possible may find vocational and technical schools an ideal fit.
-While the financial aspect of trade school is something to consider, full-time students can normally earn career-specific certificates in less than two years.
+Full-time students can typically earn career-specific certificates in less than two years, and entering a trade offers personal fulfillment, high salary potential, and good job stability for many professionals.

-Learners enticed by the traditional college experience, with its rich campus environments and diverse student bodies, may feel more at home at a large university or small liberal arts college.
+Learners interested in having a “traditional” college experience, with rich campus environments and diverse student bodies, may feel more at home at a large university or small liberal arts college.

-Cost-conscious students who want to pursue a bachelor's degree might consider starting their education at a two-year college.
-Completing general education requirements before transferring to a four-year university remains an extremely cost-effective option that can save you thousands of dollars.
+Cost-conscious students who want to pursue a bachelor’s degree might consider starting their education at a two-year college.
+Completing general education requirements before transferring to a four-year university is a cost-effective option that can save you thousands of dollars.

 If, however, you're concerned about staying engaged in your studies and would feel more productive in a vibrant university environment, starting off at a community college might not be the best choice.

 Each type of higher education institution offers advantages and disadvantages.
-It's up to you to determine which one best aligns with your personality, your interests, and your financial and professional goals.
+It’s up to you to determine which one best aligns with your personality, interests, budget, and academic and professional goals.